RumiAllbert/vertor/README.md

 ## What it does

-- **Translate** whole documents while preserving paragraphs, markdown, and the author's voice
+- **Translate** whole documents while preserving paragraphs, markdown, and the author's voice.
+Output streams sentence by sentence.
-- **Variations** — click any word, phrase, paragraph, or the whole text and get three alternative renderings with different tone or syntax
+- **Variations** — double-click a word or drag-select a phrase, sentence, paragraph, or the whole doc to get three alternative renderings in different registers (literal / natural / lyrical).
+Like one of them?
+Hit *more like this* on it to get three more in the same vein.
-- **Multi-model** — pick between Gemini, Claude, and GPT through a single dropdown, all routed via [Vercel AI Gateway](https://vercel.com/docs/ai-gateway)
+- **Editable translations** — the right pane is a real editor, not a read-only window.
+Fix a comma, rewrite a sentence, your edits stick.
+- **Multi-model** — Gemini 3.1 Pro / Flash / Flash-Lite, Claude Opus 4.7 / Sonnet 4.6 / Haiku 4.5, GPT-5 / mini.
+Pick one in Advanced mode, or stay in Simple and the app routes to Flash-Lite (cheap, fast, fluent).
+- **Auto-detect** source language; **auto-generated titles** from the first sentence (via Flash-Lite); **auto-save** with a live status chip.
+- **Dashboard** (signed in) — translation stats, language breakdown, 30-day activity sparkline, models used, plus an LLM-generated **Translator Personality** card that unlocks at 5 docs and refreshes every 5 more.
-- **Export** to PDF or DOCX when you're happy with it
+- **Export** to PDF or DOCX when you're happy with it.
-- **Save & sign in** — Google login keeps your documents around (optional, runs fine without auth too)
+- **Save & sign in** — Google login keeps your documents around.
+Runs fine without auth too (everything saves to your browser).

 ## How it works